mainkoon81/Study-V004-Statistical-Model-Collection-IV/README.md

 Cox Proportional Hazards Model
  - 'hazard' is having the outcome of interest (a risk of death as a given moment) in time.
+ - The way the hazard changes over time is called the `hazard rate` which can be a probability function.
+The hazard function `h(t)` is the probability of the event happening at time `t`, given that it has not yet happened.
+In other words, `h(t)` is the probability of dying at time `t` **having survived up to time `t`**.
+ - Usually in survival analysis, we are interested in the difference between survival curves of different groups of patients.
  - 'proportional hazards' means that the hazards assumed by the model is proportional!
 For example, the hazard pattern in young patients should be proportional to those whon are old...?
- - The way the hazard changes over time is called the `hazard rate`.
- - The proportionality of hazards is crucial and should be tested
+The proportionality of hazards is crucial and should be tested..